 On the other end of the spectrum are cloth face masks.
 The purpose of these masks is to decrease the chance that you will unknowingly spread the virus to others.
 This is a great reason to wear them, but most cloth masks do relatively little to protect you from airborne aerosols or harmful microscopic particulates in your environment.^top

 How do Puraka's masks compare to surgical masks?

 There are a number of differences between ASTM F2100 Surgical Masks and the F3502 PM2.5 Filter Masks made by Puraka, but the most important difference comes down to fit.
 The filtration efficiency test for any Puraka Mask accounts for how well the mask fits on the wearer, and this is also required by the F3502 standard.
 That means the filtration scores we publish consider real-world factors like leakage.

 The filtration test for surgical masks only evaluates the fabric, without taking fit into account.
 Outside experts who have tested Level 3 masks that advertise filtration scores in excess of 90% have found real-world sub-micron filtration varies, with some F2100 Level 3 masks achieving as little as 11% and others getting up to 70% or more when accounting for fit.
 You can read more in our blog post on PM 2.5 Masks vs ASTM Surgical Masks for the full write-up.^top

 People say we should be wearing two masks.
 What do you recommend?

-A Puraka mask with a pm2.5 filter is designed to achieve an optimal balance of protection and breathability, and we do not recommend adding additional layers, especially if you are already vaccinated.
-It is important to remember that comfort and protection go hand-in-hand.
-People are much more likely to make frequent adjustments to our masks when it is uncomfortable because too many layers are making it difficult to breathe, and these adjustments can be unsafe if they let in air at the wrong time.
-If you decide to add a surgical mask under your Puraka Mask, we strongly recommend taking a few minutes to walk around indoors while wearing both masks, going up and down steps if possible, and make sure you are comfortable with the breathing resistance before leaving your home.^top
+Another thing to remember is that we are all much more likely to make frequent adjustments to our masks when it is uncomfortable because too many layers are making it difficult to breathe, and these adjustments can be unsafe if they let in air at the wrong time.
+If you decide to add a surgical mask over your Puraka Mask, we strongly recommend taking a few minutes to walk around indoors while wearing both masks, going up and down steps if possible, and make sure you are comfortable with the breathing resistance before leaving your home.^top